#3 Sleep... What’s Your Position? Does it Matter?

 Not so good: Curled up (Fetal position)

 Why?
 There are a couple of good things that come from this position.
 It can help reduce snoring, and because your spine is stretched into a curve, a little bit of space is created between your vertebrae and this can relieve the pressure of back pain.
 There are problems also.
 An extreme curve can cause pain in your spine and neck.
 Being tightly curled will cramp your organs including your diaphragm, restricting your breathing.
-This position while sleeping will encourage your body to take on the same “C” shape when you are standing or sitting and encourages a forward head position.
+This position while sleeping will encourage your body to take on that same “C” shape when you are standing or sitting and encourages a forward head position.
 It will take more of a conscious effort to maintain good posture throughout the day.

 How?
 Avoid curling up tight.
 Keep your legs straight enough to put a pillow between them.
 In order to combat the forward head position and neck pain, do not tuck your chin into your chest.
 Try clasping a pillow to your chest with the top tucked under your chin to help bolster your head and neck into alignment with your spine.
+See my blog

 Bad: On your stomach (Prone)